 It’s no secret that the world is rapidly changing.
-As industries shift from short-term solutions to long term strategic changes in the face of COVID-19, being nimble is paramount to successful career development.
+As industries shift from short-term solutions to long term strategic changes in the face continuous change, being nimble is paramount to successful career development.

 According to financier and strategist Leo Tilman in his book Agility: How to Navigate the Unknown and Seize Opportunity in a World of Disruption, failure to recognize changing tides and strategically adapt early is a sure lead down the path of business extinction.
 No industry is spared, and none are positioned to be more agile than those already in the digital space.

 No matter your profession or the state of the world, it’s good professional housekeeping to regularly assess where your career is at, where you’d like it to go and how you can adapt to take it there.
-As we approach the close of a year that was upending in many regards, Simplilearn would like to add to your 2021 New Year’s resolutions with these seven evergreen career tips.
+Here are some evergreen tips to help you acheive greater success.

 1. Maximize Your Home Office Space